 What does "Smart Group" mean?

-Platinum/Diamond accounts will also have an option to create a Smart Group when setting up a new group.
-Smart Groups are automatically-populated user groups based on specific criteria and users cannot be manually added to/removed from them.
+Platinum/Diamond accounts will have the option to create a Smart Group when setting up a new group.
+Smart Groups are automatically-populated user groups based on specific criteria.
+Users cannot be manually added to or removed from Smart Groups.
 Learn more about Smart Groups here.

 In addition to manually creating groups, you can create groups automatically using a CSV user import.
 Simply add a "Group" header to the CSV before importing your user list via CSV.